Juan Ponce Enrile: Role in aborted coup and the People Power Revolution

-Under pressure from the US Government, Marcos agreed to hold the 1986 Philippine presidential election on February 7, 1986.
-Despite widespread allegations of fraud, which included a protest walkout by-election tabulators, Marcos was proclaimed the winner against his opponent Corazon Aquino on February 15.
+Under pressure from the U.S. government, Marcos agreed to hold the 1986 Philippine presidential election on February 7, 1986.
+Despite widespread allegations of fraud, which included a protest walkout by election tabulators, Marcos was proclaimed the winner against his opponent Corazon Aquino on February 15.
 Aquino protested and declared victory, launching a civil disobedience campaign at a massive rally in Luneta on February 16, 1986, and then going to Cebu to organize more mass protests.

 Officers from the Reform the Armed Forces Movement, with Enrile's support, had been planning to launch a coup d'état against Marcos since 1985, which they delayed when Marcos announced the 1986 election.
 Enrile and the RAM decided to launch the coup against Marcos in February 1986 in order to take advantage of the political instability in the wake of the controversial election.
 However, this RAM coup d'état failed when it was discovered by Ver in the early morning hours of February 22, 1986 - a day before it was supposed to be implemented.

-At two PM on February 22, 1986, Enrile asked for the support of then Lieutenant General Fidel Ramos, the head of the Philippine Constabulary and concurrent vice-chief of staff of the armed forces, who agreed to join Enrile.
-With the plot already uncovered by Marcos, Enrile decided to encamp at Aguinaldo in Quezon City, across the Epifanio de los Santos Avenue from Ramos' headquarters in Camp Crame.
-With their forces trapped in the two camps 5 PM on February 22, Enrile called Manila Archbishop Jaime Cardinal Sin, asking for support.
-Enrile is quoted as having told Cardinal Sin:"I will be dead within one hour.
+At 2:00 pm on February 22, 1986, Enrile asked for the support of then Lieutenant General Fidel Ramos, the head of the Philippine Constabulary and concurrent vice-chief of staff of the armed forces, who agreed to join Enrile.
+With the plot already uncovered by Marcos, Enrile decided to encamp at Camp Aguinaldo in Quezon City, across Epifanio de los Santos Avenue from Ramos' headquarters in Camp Crame.
+With their forces trapped in the two camps 5 PM on February 22, Enrile called Cardinal Jaime Sin, Manila Archbishop, asking for support.
+Enrile was quoted as having told Cardinal Sin:

+I will be dead within one hour.
 I don't want to die...
 If it is possible, do something.
-I'd still like to live."
+I'd still like to live.